 If you go to any gym (besides planet fitness), chances are somebody there is either on or has at least experimented with Clenbuterol.

 Whether they’re willing to admit is another story, but it’s basically impossible to drop below 5% body fat without some “help” (if you catch my drift).

 So yeah, that guy with the 10 pack whose veins have veins could very well be using Clenbuterol (or something like it).

 But is it really worth it?

-Like all drugs, Clenbuterol may be effective but it does come with its fair share of risks and potential side effects that you should probably learn about before experimenting with it.
+Like all drugs, Clenbuterol may be effective but it does come with risks and potential side effects that you should probably learn about before experimenting with it.

 Not to worry though…